 9. Who to contact in case of queries or complaints concerning data protection issues?

-At any time, you may send data protection related questions concerning the selection procedure of trainees to the European Ombudsman, at the following address: firstname.lastname@example.org
+At any time, you may send data protection related questions concerning the selection procedure of officials and other agents within the Office to the European Ombudsman, at the following address: firstname.lastname@example.org

 Head of Personnel, Administration and Budget Unit

 1 avenue du Président Robert Schuman

 F-67001 Strasbourg Cedex